Gaul: Roman Gaul

 After Gaul was absorbed as Gallia, a set of Roman provinces, its inhabitants gradually adopted aspects of Roman culture and assimilated, resulting in the distinct Gallo-Roman culture.
-Citizenship was granted to all in 212 by the Constitutio Antoniniana.
-From the third to 5th centuries, Gaul was exposed to raids by the Franks.
-The Gallic Empire, consisting of the provinces of Gaul, Britannia, and Hispania, including the peaceful Baetica in the south, broke away from Rome from 260 to 273.
-In addition to the large number of natives, Gallia also became home to some Roman citizens from elsewhere and also in-migrating Germanic and Scythian tribes such as the Alans.
+Citizenship was granted to all in 212 AD by the Constitutio Antoniniana.
+From the 3rd to 5th centuries, Gaul was exposed to raids by the Franks.
+The Gallic Empire—consisting of the provinces of Gaul, Britannia, and Hispania, including the peaceful Baetica in the south—broke away from Rome from 260 to 273.
+In addition to the large number of natives, Gallia also became home to some Roman citizens from elsewhere and also immigration of Germanic and Scythian tribes such as the Alans.